rizinorg/book/src/configuration/evars.md

 Enables or disables "fortune" messages displayed at each rizin start.

+### cfg.fortunes.file

+Rizin has two types for fortunes: tips and fun.
+Fortunes of the type 'tips' are general tips to help you use Rizin better, whereas the other one prints some lighthearted jokes.
+You can choose which type of fortune to display, using this variable.

 ### stack.size

 This variable lets you set the size of stack in bytes.